Forget 2020, half of Americans now think 2021 was worst year of their lives! - NewsBreak

 Back to the grind?

-Despite a rise in confirmed COVID-19 cases related to the Omicron variant, 48 percent expect to be back at work in person next year, while 21 percent don’t see themselves going back to an office .
-So far, only 14 percent of respondents have already returned to a physical workplace.
+Despite a rise in confirmed COVID-19 cases related to the Omicron variant, 48% expect to be back at work in person next year, while 21% don’t see themselves going back to an office .
+So far, only 14% of respondents have already returned to a physical workplace.

 Those excited by the prospect look forward to catching up with their co-workers and meeting new ones (60%), attending in-person meetings (48%), sitting and working at their desks again (48%), and wearing business attire or their job uniforms again (47%).
 Others are thrilled about going out to lunch (46%), eating cafeteria food (41%), and commuting (40%) again.